 Swallow, White Wagtail, Yellow Wagtail, Grey Wagtail, House Crow, Pied

-Crow, Black-tailed Scrub Robin, Rufous-tailed Scrub Robin, Stonechat,
+Crow, Black Scrub Robin, Rufous-tailed Scrub Robin, Stonechat,

 Isabelline Wheatear, Menetrie's Warbler, Graceful Prinia, Southern Grey

 Shrike, Red-tailed Shrike, Chestnut-bellied Starling, Red-billed Oxpecker,

 House Sparrow, Baglafecht Weaver, Cinereous Bunting

 1) The Status of Breeding Seabirds and Waterbirds on the Eritrean Red Sea Islands (Dawit Semere, Tewolde Hagos, Ghebrezghi Seleba, Yossief Gebrezgabhier, Zeweldi Haile, Giorgio Chiozzi and Giuseppe De Marchi) Bulletin of the African Bird Club, Vol 15, no 2, September 2008